-The University of the West is a Buddhist-affiliated, nonprofit, co-educational university offering undergraduate, graduate, certificate and continuing education programs consistent with the educational mission of California higher education degree-granting institutions.
-Since February 16, 2006, UWest is accredited by the Western Association of Schools and Colleges (WASC).
+The University of the West is a private, nonprofit, non-sectarian, co-educational university offering undergraduate, graduate, certificate and continuing education programs consistent with the educational mission of California higher education degree-granting institutions.
+Since February 16, 2006, it is accredited by the Western Association of Schools and Colleges (WASC).
 Organized under the Nonprofit Public Benefit Corporation Law of the State of California, the University of the West is not conducted for the private gain of any individual or institution.